Environmental Initiatives

 Environmental accounting

-Domestic environmental conservation costs for after fiscal 2017 are as follows.
+Domestic environmental conservation costs are as follows.

 Aggregation scope : ITOCHU Techno-Solutions Corporation